-This ‘compulsive desire to capture every experience’ defines our daily lives our performance practices.
+This ‘compulsive […] desire to capture […] every experience’, as identified by Bay-Cheng, defines both our daily lives and our performance practices.
 Our detailed records of live events function, as Bay-Cheng suggests, as an ‘augmented memory system’.
 In ‘embodying’ our memories, digital images filter and curate our different versions of any one event, and shape our memories of it.
 But while our memories are increasingly stored in bits and bytes that reside outside of our bodies, scientific studies demonstrate that memory is so fundamentally bound with embodiment that an illusion of being outside of one’s body while experiencing an event results in a form of memory loss.
 Can storing our memories outside of our own, embodied materialities entail some form of memory loss too?
 And how do we remember performance, when performance memories become inadvertently embedded in the materialities of the digital rather than the carnal?
 Do the different qualities of matter matter, in that respect?

-Bay-Cheng also the trace of the photographic evidence not as a remembering, but as a means of seeing anewa fresh encounter, or a return.e discusses the photograph of a performance as a means of seeing an ‘otherwise unobservable event’.
+Bay-Cheng also accounts for the trace of the photographic evidence not as a prompt for remembering, but as a means of seeing anew, a fresh encounter, or a return.
+She discusses the photograph of a performance as a means of seeing an ‘otherwise unobservable event’.
 The document or trace, here, ceases to perform the function of a record, and takes on, instead, the function of a performance – it performs afresh something that was hidden from view, or which escaped attention, in our original encounter with the live event.
-Anecdotally, I recall this realisation ‘hitting’ me while watching Dominic Johnson being tattooed in his piece Departure: a photographer was capturing every detail of the work throughout the duration of the performance piece, obscuring mine and others’ fields of vision, and largely shaping the audience experience.
-In that instance, documentation could be perceived to claim its space as embedded within the live act, not as a record or a trace that becomes relevant only post-event, but as part of the actual experience.
-Departure became partly a performance of documentation. hen documentation is mistaken for its performance, this constitutes a misrecognition that has political consequences: ‘the audience [remains] comfortably ensconced away from the danger and willfully in thrall to glowing screens while elsewhere in the world cities burn’.
+Anecdotally, I recall this realisation ‘hitting’ me while watching Dominic Johnson being tattooed in his piece Departure (An Experiment in Human Salvage) (Fierce Festival, Birmingham, 2011): a photographer was capturing every detail of the work throughout the duration of the performance piece, obscuring mine and others’ fields of vision, and largely shaping the audience experience.
+In that instance, documentation could be perceived to boldly claim its space as embedded within the live act, not as a record or a trace that becomes relevant only post-event, but as part of the actual experience.
+Departure became partly a performance of documentation.

+Digital images, like analogue images, affirm who we are and our position in the world.
+However, argues Bay-Cheng, in ‘digital domains (…) the boundary between image and performance erodes’ under the pressure of social media and performances that turn to documents for their inspiration.
+She argues that, when the real and its representation become confused, and when documentation is mistaken for its performance, this constitutes a misrecognition that has political consequences: ‘the audience [remains] comfortably ensconced away from the danger and willfully in thrall to glowing screens while elsewhere in the world cities burn’.

 Young Man with Typewriter